A41900/physics-ball/readme.md

 ## Game Flow & State Handling

-Managing game flow turned out to be one of the most challenging aspects of the project.
+Managing game flow turned out to be one of the most challenging aspects of the project so far.

 Through multiple iterations, I learned to: